afiorg9000/Kayesian_Beauty_Contest/README.md

 4. Implementing report to posting on platforms like LessWrong for future Conferences
 5. Extending the methodology to analyze feedback from multiple conferences over time

-The goal is to create a useful tool for conference communities to analyze collective patterns and continuously improve the collective experience.
+The goal is to create a useful collective awareness tool for conference communities to interpret patterns behind objective feedback.

 ## Running the Analysis